Optimizing Resource Allocation in a Distributed Quantum Computing Cloud: A Game-Theoretic Approach: Introduction

-\end{itemize} Analytically, we show that clients are charged appropriately (at a cost no higher than $\frac{4}{3}$ the optimal cost) while optimizing quantum cloud resources.
-We assessed our proposal by considering a completely connected network and choosing quantum circuits from three distinct types: Quantum Fourier Transform (QFT), Deutsch-Jozsa (DJ), and GHZ state in various scenarios and situations.
+Analytically, we show that clients are charged appropriately (at a cost no higher than $\frac{4}{3}$ the optimal cost) while optimizing quantum cloud resources.
+We assess our proposal by considering a completely connected network and choosing quantum circuits from three distinct types: Quantum Fourier Transform (QFT), Deutsch-Jozsa (DJ), and GHZ state preparation.
 The simulation results demonstrate that our proposal is efficient for circuit partitioning in a distributed environment.
-It outperforms the round robin and random algorithms regarding the cost per quantum node, total cost, maximum cost, number of partitions, and number of remote gates.
-The overview of our solution is presented in Fig.~\ref{fig:Overview-of-Our-Proposal}.
+It outperforms the round robin and random algorithms regarding the cost per quantum node, total cost, maximum cost, number of partitions, number of remote gates, and in handling latency-related errors.
+The overview of our solution is presented in Figure~\ref{fig:Overview-of-Our-Proposal}.

-\section{System model and Problem definition}
+\section{System model and problem definition}

+We consider Quantum Cloud Computing (QCC) with multiple quantum nodes interconnected via both quantum and classical links.
+The QCC provides computational resources on a pay-per-use basis.
+Users can submit a variety of quantum circuits, each with different requirements, known as jobs.
+Based on the resource requirements of each job, the quantum cloud provider makes allocation decisions.
+Following these decisions, the quantum circuits are partitioned and assigned to different quantum nodes.
+Complex jobs can be divided into smaller, more manageable parts, which are then processed across the quantum nodes.